elibixby/gcloud-python/docs/iam-usage.rst

 >>> resource.remove_roles(iam.group('devs@example.com'), [iam.roles.OWNER.name, iam.roles.EDITOR.name])

 ``add_members`` takes an ``iam.Role`` and an iterable of members and adds each member to the role

 >>> resource.add_members(iam.roles.OWNER.name, [iam.domain('example.com'), iam.service_account('compute@iam.my-project.example.com')])

 ``remove_members`` has the same signature as ``add_members`` but removes all the members from the specified role.

 >>> resource.remove_members(iam.roles.OWNER.name, [iam.ALL_USERS])

-Finally, you can manually set the policy of a resource.
-``set_policy`` takes a policy, and optionally an ``etag`` string, and version number.

-Use this only if you don't need any transactionality guarantees, or want to handle transactionality yourself, using etag.

 IAM for Contributors